Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Difference between Bachelor of Arts and Bachelor of Science

-The main difference between a B.A. and a B.Sc. is the course content and the orientation of the respective program:
+The main difference between a B.A. and a B.Sc. lies in the course content and the focus of the respective degree program:

 • A B.Sc. degree program usually focuses on science, engineering, mathematics, or technology disciplines.